Free ACT Multiple Choice Questions

 Answer: A

-Rationale: Ratios express relationships between two quantities, forming a foundation for proportional reasoning. - What is the main purpose of a thesis statement?
+Rationale: Ratios express relationships between two quantities, forming a foundation for proportional reasoning.

 A. Add length